Last Updated: 9/13/2023 | September 13th, 2023

 There are a lot of hostels in Medellín.
 As “gringo central” for Colombia, you can’t walk five feet without coming across one, with majority located in El Pablado (Gringoland) and Laureles (up-and-coming Gringoland).

-In fact, if you look on Hostelworld, you’ll find 93 hostels in this city.
+In fact, if you look on Hostelworld, you’ll find over 90 hostels in this city.
 That’s a lot of hostels.

 I spent close to three weeks in Medellín: first for an extended time over the holidays and then again as I made my way from north to south.
 Like I do whenever I’m in cities that long, I decided to stay in as many hostels as possible to find out which were the best.